hongyi-zhao/CrystKit/README.md

 S^(last^-1)=S2;
 ```

-Existence check for enantiomorphic pairs in any basis represented space groups: finding the conjugator connecting its enantiomorphic partners for a given space group.
+Existence check for enantiomorphic pairs in any basis represented space groups: finding the conjugator connecting its enantiomorphic partner for a given space group.

 ```gap
 S4:=SpaceGroupOnLeftIT(3,212);